What is a guardianship?

 When should I begin the guardianship process?

 You should begin the guardianship process before your child turns 18 to avoid any lapse in your right to make decisions for him or her.
-If possible, you should begin the process approximately 6 months before your child's 18th birthday or as soon afterwards as reasonably possible.
+If possible, you should begin the process approximately six months before your child’s 18th birthday or as soon afterward as reasonably possible.